Heerozh/spectre/README.md

 **context:** *initialize*

 Empty engine's cache after factor calculation.
-If you need more VRMA in rebalance context, or wanna play 3D game when backtesting, set it to True will help.
+If you need more VRAM in rebalance context, or wanna play 3D game when backtesting, set it to True will help.